Bandon (UK Parliament constituency)

-Bandon (sometimes called Bandon Bridge or Bandonbridge) was a Parliamentary constituency covering the town of Bandon in County Cork, Ireland.
-From 1801 to 1885 it elected one Member of Parliament (MP) to the House of Commons of the United Kingdom of Great Britain and Ireland.
+Bandon (sometimes called Bandon Bridge or Bandonbridge) was a borough constituency representing the parliamentary borough of Bandon in County Cork, Ireland from 1801 to 1885.
+It elected one Member of Parliament (MP) to the House of Commons of the United Kingdom of Great Britain and Ireland.

 Bandon was a borough constituency with two representatives in the Irish House of Commons before 1801.
-The area retained one member after the Act of Union, until the borough was disenfranchised in 1885.
+The borough retained one member after the Acts of Union, until the borough was disenfranchised in 1885.

 Boundaries

-This constituency was the parliamentary borough of Bandon, County Cork.